oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

   ![Start Spring Initializr](images/obaas-spring-init-1.png " ")

+1. Select the Spring Boot Version

    You will be presented with a list of available Spring Boot versions.
 Choose **2.7.9** (or the latest 2.7.x version available).
 Do not choose a 3.x version for this lab - there are some breaking changes in 3.x which mean that some of the instructions in this lab will not work with 3.x.

    ![Specify Spring Boot version](images/obaas-spring-init-2.png " ")

+1. Choose Implementation Language

    Next, you will be asked to choose the implementation language.
 Choose **Java** from the available options.

    ![Specify project language](images/obaas-spring-init-3.png " ")

+1. Choose Group ID.

    You will be asked for the Maven Group ID for this new project, you can use **com.example** (the default value).

    ![Group ID](images/obaas-spring-init-4.png " ")

+1. Choose Artifact ID.

    You will be asked for the Maven Artifact ID for this new project, enter **accounts**.

    ![Artifact ID](images/obaas-spring-init-5.png " ")

+1. Sleelect Packaging Type

    You will be asked what type of packaging you want for this new project, select **JAR** from the list of options.

    ![Specify packagaing type](images/obaas-spring-init-6.png " ")

+1. Choose Java Version

    Next, you will be asked what version of Java to use.
 Select **17** from the list of options.
 Technically you could use an earlier version of Java with Spring Boot 2.7.x, however the lab instructions assume you are using Java 17, so it is better to choose that to avoid issues during this lab.
 Note that Spring Boot 3.0 requires Java 17 as the minimum level.

    ![Specify Java version](images/obaas-spring-init-7.png " ")

+1. Add Spring Boot dependencies

    Now you will have the opportunity to add the Spring Boot dependencies your project needs.
 For now just add **Spring Web**, which will let us write some REST services.
 We will add more later as we need them.
 After you add Spring Web, click on the option to continue with the selected dependencies.

    ![Choose dependencies](images/obaas-spring-init-8.png " ")

+1. Select where to save the project

    You will be asked where to save the project.
 Note that this needs to be an existing location.
 You may wish to create a directory in another terminal if you do not have a suitable location.
 Enter the directory to save the project in and press Enter.

    ![Project directory](images/obaas-spring-init-9.png " ")

+1. Open the generated project

    Now the Spring Initializr will create a new project based on your selections and place it in the directory you specified.
 This will only take a few moments to complete.
 You will a message in the bottom right corner of Visual Studio Code telling you it is complete.
 Click on the **Open** button in that message to open your new project in Visual Studio Code.

    ![Project generated](images/obaas-spring-init-10.png " ")

+1. Explore the project

    Explore the new project.
 You should find the main Spring Boot application class and your Spring Boot `application.properties` file as shown in the image below.

    ![Ihe new project](images/obaas-spring-init-11.png " ")

+1. Remove some files (Optional)

    If desired, you can delete some of the generated files that you will not need.
 You can remove `.mvn`, `mvnw`, `mvnw.cmd` and `HELP.md` if you wish.
 Leaving them there will not cause any issues.

 1. Build and run the service